MathewStylianidis/Datasets/README.md

 # Dataset collection
 A list of publicly available datasets (or available upon request) grouped not just by data type but also according to information related to the domain a trained model would be applicable.

+The datasets are going to also be assigned tags related to their content on top of their current listing to facilitate searching.
+The list of tags is going to be available so that one can choose from the available tags and search.

 ## Speech

 ### Reading:
 * **LibriSpeech**: 1000 hours of read books (audiobooks) in English. [[Link]](http://www.openslr.org/12)
 * **VCC Challenge 2016 dataset**: A cleaner version of the DAPS dataset.
 The data contains 20 speakers (10 male and 10 female), reading five excerpts each, about 13 minutes per speaker.
 The excerpts are read in 4 different recording settings (Raw, Clean Raw, Produced and Device). [[Link]](https://datashare.is.ed.ac.uk/handle/10283/2211)
 * **ZeroSpeech2019**: The training data was recorded from 1 male and 1 female for 2 hours per talker and read text from 100 speakers with 10 minutes per speaker.
 There is also data contains also parallel utterances from a target voice and other voices.
 Lastly, the test set contains 15 speakers with about 2 minutes of speech per speaker. [[Link]](https://zerospeech.com/2019/index.html)
+* **The Helsinki Prosody Corpus:** Basically LIbriTTS (cleaned part of LibriSpeech) annotated with high quality automatically generated annotations indicating the prominensce of prosody in speech. [[Link]](https://github.com/Helsinki-NLP/prosody)

 ### Pre-recorded speech replayed
 * **The VOiCES Corpus**: Pre-recorded clean speech (from LibriSpeech) played and recorded again under realistic conditions from 12 different microphones.
 120 hours of speech were recorded per mic (1440 hours in total).
 Audio was recorded with only the ambient room noise but also with a distractor adding noise on the foreground speech.
 The distractor was either TV noise, music being played or babble noise. [[Link]](https://voices18.github.io/downloads/ )